 Animation applied in user interfaces is the topic drawing high attention and provoking hot debates nowadays.
-Although there is a big army of those who find animation an unnecessary feature overloading user interface and making it more complicated, most users expect motion as an integral part of interaction experience.
+Although there is a big army of those who find animation an unnecessary feature overloading the user interface and making it more complicated, most users expect motion as an integral part of the interaction experience.
 So, designers and developers work over more and more sophisticated methods to make animation a pleasant-looking and problem-solving characteristic of modern apps and websites.

 Why do users love motion so much?
 Mostly, because animation supports the essence of actual and real interaction, it creates the level of feelings and perception close to what people have when they are interacting with a physical object in real life.
-This sort of feeling can boost user experience rate of positiveness really high as the more natural user feels, the less effort is needed to deal with the app or a website and the more clear it is how it works.
+This sort of feeling can boost the user experience rate of positiveness really high as the more natural user feels, the less effort is needed to deal with the app or a website, and the more clear it is how it works.
 Certainly, it makes users satisfied.
-No secret, satisfaction and pleasure are among top things encouraging people to use the product again.
+No secret, satisfaction and pleasure are among the top things encouraging people to use the product again.

 Like everything that is put into the interface and process of interaction with it, the animation must be a functional element, not just a decor.
-Considering motion elements while planning user journey around the digital product, the designer should deeply analyze its potential for increasing usability, utility and desirability of the product before making a decision to apply it in the layout or transitions.
+Considering motion elements while planning the user journey around the digital product, the designer should deeply analyze its potential for increasing usability, utility, and desirability of the product before making a decision to apply it in the layout or transitions.
 Animation in UI requires a thoughtful approach and always needs to have a clear purpose set behind.
 The advantages and utility of using it in the interaction process have to be obvious and outweighing the possible disadvantages.
 The animation should become the icing on the cake, not a fly in the ointment.

 Define the problem